kingluo/lua-resty-inspect/README.md

 This library supports setting breakpoints within both interpretd function and jit compiled function.
 The breakpoint could be at any position within the function.
 The function could be global/local/module/ananymous.

+## Features

+* set breakpoint at any position
+* dynamic breakpoint
+* Customized breakpoint handler
+* you could define one-shot breakpoint
+* work for jit compiled function
+* if function reference specified, then performance impact is only bound to that function
+* if all breakpoints deleted, jit could recover

 ## API

 ### require("resty.inspect.dbg").set_hook(file, line, func, filter_func)